teixeirabr/quote-generator/README.md

 # Introduction

 Get random quotes from various **Star Wars** Heroes and Villains.
-If you like the quote you get you can tweet it (node required!!!!).
+If you like the quote you get you can tweet it via twitter's api (node required!!!!).

 ## To Run This App </>